 - Overhead design which some dogs are not keen on

 This adjustable harness, which comes complete with a special training leash, is another option to stop your dog from pulling when walking.
 It’s is easy to fit and comes in 4 sizes, from Small to Extra Large.

 The side leash attachment, which can be fitted either on the left or the right, gives you greater control over your dog making this harness fantastic for larger breeds like Labs and it comes with a handy training DVD so you can learn exactly how to use it to curtail pulling.

 There is a fleece belly strap for extra comfort, making it ideal for Labradors with sensitive skin and it’s also extremely lightweight.

 This harness gets some fantastic reviews and the Ancol harness brand is trusted for dog products plus, this harness is great value for money; what’s not to love?

 - Like any no-pull solution, there are exceptions to the rule.

 What to Look For When Buying Harnesses for Labs

-Whether you are looking for the best no-pull harness or a puppy harness for Labradors it’s not just a case of picking a pretty colour and the right size there are a few other things to think about!
+Whether you are looking for a good no-pull harness or a puppy harness for Labradors it’s not just a case of picking a pretty colour and the right size there are a few other things to think about!

 Lab harnesses need to be washable; this may not seem like a significant feature but believe me, it is.
-Labs love muck, be it a muddy puddle, a dead Pidgeon or Fox poo and once spied, there is every chance your pup is going to luxuriate in the disgustingness.
+Labs love muck, be it a muddy puddle, a dead Pigeon or Fox poo and once spied when walking, there is every chance your pup is going to luxuriate in the disgustingness.